St. Charles County Missouri assistance programs.

 NECAC is based in Bowling Green, but has offices in 12 counties, including one in O'Fallon.
 This organization will focus more on stopping evictions and homelessness prevention while the care service focuses on rapid rehousing.
 People can request NECAC assistance by calling Lisa Pittman at 636-272-3477.

 Both organizations, including Sts.
 Joachim and Ann Care Service, will use some of the funds to pay for rent and utility bill assistance.
 In addition, NECAC will use some money for motel lodging.
 The care service will allocate funds toward long-term case management and self-sufficiency programs.
+Or there are even free motel vouchers for the homeless from other sources.

 In addition to the programs above, Sts.
 Joachim and Ann Care Service provides many other resources in St. Charles County Missouri.
 They offer transportation, utility as well as heating bill help, Care Service Child and Family Development, and financial aid.
 They also offer a number of housing solutions, ranging from shelter to homeless prevention.
 Find more details on assistance from Sts.
 Joachim and Ann Care Service.